Our resident community

 At the heart of Minsteracres Retreat Centre is a Passionist community of priests and nuns as well as lay people from different cultural backgrounds and nationalities.
 Together with the staff and our volunteers we offer a warm welcome and promote an environment to encourage relaxation, reflection and spiritual renewal.

-Father Mark has lived at Minsteracres for over 50 years and is known to all.
-For many years he was novice master and also in charge of the buildings and estate.
+Fr.
+Mark has lived at Minsteracers for over 50 years and is well known to all.
+For many years he was a novice master and also in charge of the buildings and the estate.

 Geoff is responsible for the overall day to day running of Minsteracres including Finances, HR, Safeguarding, H&S Buildings and Estate.